wombleton/gitlaw-nz/acts/E/Estate and Gift Duties Act 1968.md

 *   (1) If the donor of any gift the value of which exceeds $12,000 fails to deliver the gift statement to the Commissioner within the time limited by subsection (1) of [section 79][126], every donee and the trustees (if any) of any donee shall, without excluding the liability of the donor under section 79, deliver to the Commissioner within 1 month after the time so limited the gift statement, together with the instrument of gift (if any) or a copy thereof verified to the satisfaction of the Commissioner as a true copy.

-    (2) Where any donee, or any trustee of any donee, delivers the gift statement and the donor does not avail himself of his rights of objection under [Part 7][139], those rights may be exercised by the donee or the trustee of the donee.
+    (2) Where any donee, or any trustee of any donee, delivers the gift statement and the donor does not avail himself or herself of his or her rights of objection under [Part 7][139], those rights may be exercised by the donee or the trustee of the donee.

     Compare: 1955 No 105 s 61; 1964 No 74 s 7(2)